 It also works perfectly because the recipe calls for a full cup of sugar, making it easier to increase the dosage and potency of this recipe.

 While it isn't exactly the easiest recipe to make, once you have it prepared, you can use this recipe in so many other cannabis recipes.

-While we add 1 tablespoon of butter to the pie filling, that alone is likely not enough to make you feel any intoxicating effects of cannabis.
+While we add 1 tablespoon of cannabutter to the pie filling, that alone is likely not enough to make you feel any intoxicating effects of cannabis.

 Adding dried, ground, decarbed cannabis flowers may cause a texture issue for some people, while others note that if they grind their cannabis fine enough, they can't even notice it's there.